 4.6 The Council must approve its determinations for each financial year.
-It should be noted that the schedule of Class "B" property exceptions shown in Appendix A and referred to in recommendation 7 above, is believed to include all dwellings potentially entitled to retain a discount for the year commencing 1 April 2024 for the reason stated.
+It should be noted that the schedule of Class "B" property discount exceptions shown in Appendix A and referred to in recommendation 7 above, is believed to include all dwellings potentially entitled to retain a discount for the year commencing 1 April 2025 for the reason stated.
 Under the wording of the 2003 regulations, changes cannot be made to the schedule once the determinations have been made.
-Should further properties be notified to the Council for possible inclusion in the list for exemptions, they may only be added when the determinations for 2025-26 are introduced from 1 April 2025.
+Should further properties be notified to the Council for inclusion in the list for exemptions, they may only be added when the determinations for 2026-27 are made for operation from 1 April 2026.